AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-tags.md

 Experience Platform connector profiles are joined and generated based on the `personID` and the `personalEmail` identity fields in XDM Experience events.

 If you have a previous setup that relies on different fields, you can continue to use those.
-To set Experience Platform connector profile identity fields, you have to set the following fields:
+To set Experience Platform connector profile identity fields, you must set the following fields:

 - `personalEmail` - Account events only - follow the steps under account events
 - `personID` - All events:

   - If you are already capturing `ECID` in Tags, you can set `personID` in all of your Adobe Experience Platform Web SDK rules to `%ECID%`.
-  - To capture `ECID` in Tags, you must add a **Custom Code** action to your send event rules following the [Tags documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/extension/accessing-the-ecid.html?lang=en).
+  - To capture `ECID` in Tags, you must add a **Custom Code** action to your send event rules following the [Tags documentation](https://experienceleague.adobe.com/docs/experience-platform/edge/extension/accessing-the-ecid.html).

 ### Example